LLNL/variorum/src/docs/sphinx/VariorumAPI.rst

 MSRs.
 Instead, on Intel architectures, fine-grained CPU and DRAM level power caps can be dialed in using MSRs.
-Note that IBM Witherspoon does not provide fine-grained capping for CPU and DRAM level, but allows for a power-shifting ratio between the CPU and GPU components on a socket (see IBM documentation.)
+Note that IBM Witherspoon does not provide fine-grained capping for CPU and DRAM level, but allows for a power-shifting ratio between the CPU and GPU components on a socket (`see IBM documentation <https://variorum.readthedocs.io/en/latest/IBM.html>`_)

 Our API, ``variorum_set_best_effort_node_power_limit()``, allows us to set a best effort power cap on Intel architectures by taking the input power cap value,